The Top Methods to Increase Productivity in the Workplace

 The Best Methods to Increase Productivity at Work

-So how do you inspire workers to be more productive at work?
-There are tons of ways.
-Making a change to the way a team operates is often integral to the process.
+So, how do you inspire workers to be more productive at work?
+There are many ways.
+Changing the way a team operates is often integral to the process.

-Below we’ll be going over several methods to ensure employees feel productive.
-You can decide which of them is ideal for your own team.
+Below, we’ll discuss several methods for ensuring employees feel productive.
+You can decide which of them is ideal for your team.
 Pick and choose a solution that works for your company.

 Look at Work-Life Balance

-The Remote Employee Experience Index provides insight into workers around the globe.
+The Remote Employee Experience Index provides insight into workers worldwide.
 It shows that many workers would rather be remote than work in an office.
-However, almost 40% of those remote workers spend more hours on tasks than those in the office.
+However, almost 40% of remote workers spend more hours on tasks than those in the office.

 Late nights and early mornings can lead to serious burnout.
 If this is a problem at your company, a change may be needed.
-This could be as simple as a rule that prohibits work emails between certain hours.
-Give people time to rest and unwind.
+One solution could be a rule that prohibits work emails between certain hours.
+This would give people time to rest and unwind.

 If someone breaks the rule, speak to them about it.
 You might be surprised how much this can help.
 It’s also easy to implement, which means less stress for you as a leader.